 >> News Conference Handout (pdf)

-Long Term Budget Outlook Remains Strong.
-The improved budget outlook continues into the planning horizon as revenue growth exceeds spending growth.
-Without adjusting for inflation, there is a structural balance of $2.046 billion for FY 2018-19.
-Economic changes, as well as the nature and timing of any budget changes for the 2016-17 biennium, may materially affect both revenue and expenditure projections for the next biennium.
+Long Term Budget Outlook Tightens.
+A reduced revenue forecast continues into FY 2018-19.
+Projected revenues are now estimated to exceed current law spending by $1.184 billion, less than the $2.045 billion projected in November.
+Economic changes as well as the nature and timing of any budget changes may materially affect both revenue and expenditure projections for the next biennium.